Restorative Dentistry in Madison, WI

 Dentures are natural-looking replacements for missing teeth.
 Dentures can replace a few missing teeth (partial denture) or a full arch of missing teeth (full denture).
 Dentures are made to match the color and shape of the natural teeth.

 Both partial and full dentures restore appearance and function, altered when you have missing teeth.
-Dr. Hill enjoys working with patients who need dentures to find their desired look and fit.
+Dr. Greene enjoys working with patients who need dentures to find their desired look and fit.
 He takes the time to listen to patients and create the outcome they hope for.

 To learn more about dentures in Madison, click here to request a consultation.